janithumayanga2004/SmartRent/README.md

 The system creates:

-* **Log_Size** for the property-size feature.
+* **Log_Size** for property size.
 * A log-transformed **Rent target** during model training.

-The target transformation uses a logarithmic representation during training and converts predictions back to the original rental-price scale after prediction.
+The target transformation is reversed after prediction so the final output is returned on the original rental-price scale.

-This helps the model work with the skewed distribution of rental prices and property sizes while keeping final predictions interpretable as actual monthly rental values.

 ---